Paramount Plus price, free trial, shows, movies and what you need to know

 Paramount Plus will cost less than CBS All Access, but not at first.
 So, while there will be a $4.99 per month tier, it's just not available yet.
 To see it for yourself, you'll need to get one of the Paramount Plus apps.

 Instead, you'll still see the original CBS All Access pricing, starting with the entry-level $5.99 per month Paramount Plus price.
 There is also be a $9.99 per month ad-free package, though that does not cut ads out of live broadcasts.
-Neither tier will have local CBS stations, but you get live CBS channels and NFL games.
+Both will include local CBS affiliates for more than 200 markets across the country, plus other live TV channels and NFL games.
 Check out the Paramount Plus website to sign up.

 Unfortunately, the pre-order Paramount Plus deal just expired.
 Originally, those who used the code 'PARAMOUNTPLUS' before the service launched could get half off an annual plan.
 Now, there's just the normal 15% off savings for annual packages, with $59 and $99 per year pricing.